 Type: Steel Drive Shaft

 1. Husqvarna Gas Straight Shaft String Trimmer 128LD

 The 128 LD gas weed whacker from Husqvarna is designed to be light and serve several garden trimming purposes.
 It is fitted with a T25 trimmer head that’s automatic and can be started easily using just the Smart Start recoil mechanism and runs on a fuel pump.

-Its also got a very strong wire cable drive that’s braided, making it perfect for homeowners that want a reliable tool that cuts well every time.
-Other features include a detachable shaft for better storage and transport, an automatic stop switch, cutting guard that works on trimmer head or the grass blades.
+It also got a very strong wire cable drive that’s braided, making it perfect for homeowners that want a reliable tool that cuts well every time.
+Other features of this best gas weed eater include a detachable shaft for better storage and transport, an automatic stop switch, cutting guard that works on trimmer head or the grass blades.

 As for the tough, lightweight design – the entire model weighs just 10.8 pounds and can be held and operated without much effort.
 It has been designed specifically for outdoor trimming work that is relatively moderate that includes trimming hedges, sidewalks, clearing dead branches.